panviz/kms/README.md

+# semantic cms
-# nodeJS static site generator
+##dead simple static site generator in nodeJS

 #Features
 + First page tag - is used in static permalink formation as '/:tag'
-+ Section name if mentioned in tags became the first tag of page
++ Section name if defined as a tag became the first tag of page

 #Roadmap